Connectivity of spaces of directed paths in geometric models for concurrent computation: PV programs and their geometric semantics

 \subsection{Euclidean cubical complexes and path spaces}

-In this paper, we consider an old and simple model for concurrent computation, the so-called PV models going back to Dijkstra \cite{Dijkstra:68}: In the simplest situation, consider $n$ processors $p_j\in P$ each executing a linear program.
-During execution, a processor may lock ($Pr$) and relinquish ($Vr$) one or several resources $r$ from a pool $R$ of resources; possibly several times.
-Any resource $r\in R$ has capacity to serve up to $\kappa (r)\in\mb{N}$ processors at any given time.
+In this paper, we consider an old and simple model for concurrent computation, the so-called PV programs going back to Dijkstra \cite{Dijkstra:68}: In the simplest situation, consider a set $P$ of $n$ processors $j\in P$ each executing a linear program.
+During execution, a processor may lock ($Pr$) and relinquish ($Vr$) one or several resources $r$ from a pool $R$ of resources; possibly several times consecutively.
+Any resource $r\in R$ has capacity to serve up to $\kappa (r)\in\mb{N}$ of these processors at any given time.

-Every execution of a linear program for a given processor corresponds to a directed map $p_j: I=[0,1]\to I_j$; here, $I_j$ is a finite closed interval; and directed means continuous and (not necessarily strictly) increasing.
-Disregarding conflicting locks in the first place, any concurrent execution corresponds to a (componentwise) directed path $p:I\to \prod_{j=1}^nI_j\subseteq\mb{R}^n$.
-Capacity restrictions disallow these d-paths to enter a forbidden region $F\subset I_j\subseteq\mb{R}^n$ (at least one of the resources locked by more processors than its capacity allows); the ``allowed'' state space $X\subset \mb{R}^n$ for such a PV program is the complement of the forbidden region $F$ within $\prod_{j=1}^nI_j$.
+Every execution of a linear program for a given processor corresponds to a directed map $p_j: I=[0,1]\to I_j$ where $I_j$ is a finite closed interval; and directed means continuous and (not necessarily strictly) increasing.
+Disregarding conflicting locks in the first place, any concurrent execution corresponds to a (componentwise) directed path $p=(p_j):I\to \prod_{j=1}^nI_j\subseteq\mb{R}^n$.

+Lock and unlock commands occur consecutively along the intervals $I_j$, eg at integer values.
+They give rise to the \emph{forbidden region} $F\subset I_j\subseteq\mb{R}^n$ which is composed of products of subintervals representing states at which at least one of the resources is locked by more processors than its capacity allows.
+Relevant directed paths (aka d-paths in the literature) are not allowed to enter the forbidden region $F$.
+The ``allowed'' \emph{state space} $X\subset \mb{R}^n$ for such a PV program $\mc{P}$ is the complement of the forbidden region $F$ within $\prod_{j=1}^nI_j$.
+Our aim is to analyse properties of the space of directed paths in this state space (given a source and a target).
 For details cf Section \ref{ss:forbidden} or the more comprehensive description in Fajstrup etal. \cite[ch.\ 3]{FGHMR:16}.